dheurlin/bsfiles/README.md

 * **File drop:** lets you upload a single file which can then be retrieved from from the same page.
 This allows you to quickly share a file between two devices without having to copy over the download link.
+* CLI: a script is provided which you can use to upload or drop files or get your dropped file (more on this below)

 # How to run